-Dave LeClair (Twitter) is MakeUseOf's gaming editor, who has a love for games on console, PC, mobile, handheld, and any electronic device that is capable of playing video games!
+Dave LeClair (Twitter) is MakeUseOf's gaming editor.
+He loves games on console, PC, mobile, handheld, and any electronic device that is capable of playing them!
 For game review requests, shoot an email to the address below.
 Check out his podcast on Twitch.

 Feel free to contact at email@example.com